Zhihong9863/Simple-ToDo-Application/README.md

 ## Registration page

 The same logic as the login interface checks whether the input of the password matches twice.
-The username registration format must be in email format, whether the password is too short (due to the special dependency of "json server auth dependency"), and if the user is already in the database, it will not be allowed to be registered
+The username registration format must be in email format, whether the password is too short (due to the special dependency of "json server auth dependency"), and if the user is already in the database, it will not be allowed to be registered.

 ![ff578031737b86c1d79925a405d6715](https://github.com/Zhihong9863/CSC436-Web-Application/assets/129224800/40e2aacb-b206-475c-accf-08cb973cb5eb)